thehackerwithin/illinois/_posts/2020-01-22-spring-kickoff.md

 - What **has** and **hasn't** worked?
 - What topics should be covered?
-- Is there interested in long-term learning?
+	- Is there interest in long-term learning?
 	- What kind of professional development would be helpful?
-	- resume, cover letter, presentation templates
+		- resume, cover letter, presentation templates?
-	- industry speakers
 - THW Slack?
+- Paper-writing tools?
+(Mendeley, Zenodo, other citation managers, etc.)

 (I borrowed from [Spring '16 Planning post](Spring-16-Planning))